Linerre/linerre.github.io/content/posts/2025-09-18-linked-list-in-clojure-breif.md

              (.next curn)))))
 ```

 It is like we push the nodes onto a stack and then pop them one by one when prepending.
-And this stack-like approach is the key to the current problem.
+And this stack-like approach is the key to the solution for the current problem.

 Now, for each _k_ nodes, we need to reverse them.
 With the stack-like behavior in the mind, if we take while building a new list (in Clojure we just have to), isn't it sweet that we will just get a reversed list of the taken-out nodes?